 The exact science of the Rewind is unknown

-Some people are concerned that being asked to remember the traumatic or unpleasant experience that created the phobia will ‘re-traumatise’ them, however it is important to remember that every time someone with a phobia thinks about whatever it is that causes the phobia they are experiencing the same emotional response as the first time.
-Using the Rewind technique removes this emotional response within about 10, maybe 15 minutes for many people and for some after only one session do not experience that emotional response again.
+Some people are concerned that being asked to remember the traumatic or unpleasant experience that created the phobia will ‘re-traumatise’ them.
+However, it is important to remember that every time someone with a phobia thinks about whatever it is that causes the phobia they are experiencing the same emotional response as the first time.
+Using the Rewind technique removes this extreme emotional response.
+And for many they do not experience that emotional response again.

 All phobias, whether ‘small’ and mildly inconvenient, but preventing you from enjoying your life to the full, or something extremely traumatic and life limiting, may be helped with the Rewind technique.